u-boot/u-boot/doc/usage/cmdline.rst

 - `while` ... `do` ... `done`
 - `until` ... `do` ... `done`

-Hush supports environment ("global") variables (through setenv / saveenv commands) and local shell variables (through standard shell syntax `name=value`); only environment variables can be used with the "run" command
+Hush supports environment ("global") variables (through env set / saveenv commands) and local shell variables (through standard shell syntax `name=value`); only environment variables can be used with the "run" command